volkamerlab/CADDSeminar_2023/README.md

   Clone repo

-  1. Clone the _volkamerlab/CADDSeminar_2023_ repository, using `git clone git@github.com:volkamerlab/CADDSeminar_2023.git`
+  1. Clone the _volkamerlab/CADDSeminar_2023_ repository
+      * using `git clone git@github.com:volkamerlab/CADDSeminar_2023.git`
+      * or... git pull on master (to get all updates!
-  2. Change into seminar folder: cd CADDSeminar_2023
+  2. Change into seminar folder: `cd CADDSeminar_2023`

   Create enviornment